inferont/shell-scripts/README.md

 * Current git branch displayed as part of the prompt.

+* System load displayed as a part of shell title

 * Random colors for each server's hostname in prompt (Switched using `regenerate`).

 * Unique colors for each file type with `ls` output